Core Tax Principles

 P&G is a global company, with operations all over the world.
 Business operations and market needs determine where activities take place, where profits are earned, and consequently, where taxes are paid.

 Intercompany transactions are based on international transfer pricing principles.
-The Organization for Economic Cooperation and Development (OECD) Guidelines and the laws of most countries establish the principle that transactions between different parts of a company be priced on the basis of the “arm’s length” standard – the same as if the transactions were between two independent companies.
+Organization for Economic Cooperation and Development (OECD) Guidelines and the laws of most countries establish the principle that transactions between different parts of a company be priced on the basis of the “arm’s length” standard – the same as if the transactions were between two independent companies.
 Our intercompany prices, which follow this principle, are established based upon the functions, assets, and risks of the parties involved and are supported by appropriate economic analysis of similar transactions between unrelated parties.
 We transparently share this analysis as required with appropriate governmental authorities.
-We also follow World Trade Organization, OECD, European Union and other applicable guidelines regarding indirect taxes such as consumption taxes (GST and VAT) and customs duties.
+We also follow the World Trade Organization, OECD, European Union and other applicable guidelines regarding indirect taxes such as consumption taxes (GST and VAT) and customs duties.

 The majority of our intellectual property is owned in the United States.
 P&G has more than 180 years of history in the U.S., and the majority of our intellectual property – such as trademarks, production technology and patents – is funded, managed and owned in the U.S., resulting in license fees being paid to the U.S. from P&G’s international operations for access to this intellectual property.
-P&G’s U.S. business represents about 40% of worldwide sales.
-The profits from P&G’s U.S. business operations combined with intellectual property license fees result in around 60% of our global profits being taxed in the U.S.
+P&G’s U.S. business represents about 40 percent of worldwide sales.
+The profits from P&G’s U.S. business operations combined with intellectual property license fees result in around 60 percent of our global profits being taxed in the U.S.

 Our investment choices are based upon long-term business needs.
 Where tax incentives are made available by governments, we implement them in line with the relevant statutory, regulatory, or administrative framework, and do not pursue them to secure a short-term financial advantage.
 P&G selects sites for its international operations based on criteria fundamental to the success of our business — proximity to consumers, access to a talented workforce, education, transportation, infrastructure, business climate, the rule of law, stable political environments, effective protection of intellectual property, and other costs.